janjarozek/janjarozek/README.md

 - 💞️ I’m looking for my first front-end post so I can achive my goal on writing commercial apps.
 - 🌱 I’m interested in gardening recently and japanese culture.
 - 📫 Reach me via email ;)
+- 🥇 Passed a React Exam!
-- Preparing for an exam and a new job as Junior Front-end-dev!
+- 🦖 Started new job as Junior Front-end-dev!
+Wish me luck!